EU Commission moves to combat carbon fraud

 A Commission source said companies that only bought allowances to cover their emissions output rather than to trade, such as utilities and industrials, would face "much lighter requirements."

-Some traders and industry representatives argue against the inclusion of the entire carbon market in the new EU rules on financial instruments, arguing they required special treatment.
+Some traders and industry representatives had argued against the inclusion of the entire carbon market in the new EU rules on financial instruments, arguing they required special treatment.

-"(It) automatically triggers burdensome requirements that are not relevant to the risks in this market," said Henry Derwent, president and chief executive of the International Emissions Trading Association.

-He said further work would be needed to ensure the inclusion of spot permits under MiFID does not undermine market functioning of the market and effectively prevents abuse.
+"This proposal, once adopted, will close the regulatory gap that currently exists regarding the trading of spot allowances where most incidents and fraud occur, even though they represent only 5-10 percent of the carbon market," the source said.

-A series of frauds, together with oversupply and concern about the European debt crisis, have battered the carbon market, meaning allowances no longer cost enough to be an adequate deterrent to polluters.
+A series of frauds, together with oversupply and concern about the European debt crisis has battered the carbon market, meaning allowances no longer cost enough to be an adequate deterrent to polluters.

-Fraudsters were able to penetrate the $120 billion European emissions market through spot carbon permit trade, which represents 5-10 percent of the overall market.

 "This is definitely a step in the right direction, putting spot permits on the same basis as the derivatives market," Trevor Sikorski, head of carbon research at Barclays Capital, told Reuters.